Satyam709/LeetcodeEnhancer/README.md

 - **Unlock Premium Problem URLs**: Access URLs to premium problems directly without a subscription.
 - **View Premium Problems**: Directly view premium content that is typically behind a paywall.
 - **Company Info on Problem Page**: View company names associated with each problem on the problem page.
+- **Editorial Access**: Unlock access to premium problem editorials and solutions.
+- **Cross-Browser Support**: Available for both Chrome and Firefox browsers.

 ---